XDagger/XIPs/XIPs/xip-1.md

 Each XIP should have the following parts:

 - Preamble - RFC 822 style headers containing metadata about the XIP, including the XIP number, a short descriptive title (limited to a maximum of 44 characters), and the author details.
-See [below](https://github.com/XDAG/XIPs/blob/master/XIPS/xip-1.md#xip-header-preamble) for details.
+See [below](https://github.com/xdagger/XIPs/blob/master/XIPS/xip-1.md#xip-header-preamble) for details.
 - Simple Summary - “If you can’t explain it simply, you don’t understand it well enough.”
 Provide a simplified and layman-accessible explanation of the XIP.
 - Abstract - a short (~200 word) description of the technical issue being addressed.
 - Motivation (*optional) - The motivation is critical for XIPs that want to change the XDAG protocol.
 It should clearly explain why the existing protocol specification is inadequate to address the problem that the XIP solves.
 XIP submissions without sufficient motivation may be rejected outright.
 - Specification - The technical specification should describe the syntax and semantics of any new feature.
-The specification should be detailed enough to allow competing, interoperable implementations for any of the current XDAG platforms (cpp-XDAG, go-XDAG, parity, XDAGJ, XDAGjs-lib, [and others](https://github.com/XDAG/wiki/wiki/Clients).
+The specification should be detailed enough to allow competing, interoperable implementations for any of the current XDAG platforms (xdag, cpp-xdag, go-xdag, and others.
 - Rationale - The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.
 - Backwards Compatibility - All XIPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
 The XIP must explain how the author proposes to deal with these incompatibilities.
 XIP submissions without a sufficient backwards compatibility treatise may be rejected outright.
 - Test Cases - Test cases for an implementation are mandatory for XIPs that are affecting consensus changes.
 Other XIPs can choose to include links to test cases if applicable.
 - Implementations - The implementations must be completed before any XIP is given status “Final”, but it need not be completed before the XIP is merged as draft.
 While there is merit to the approach of reaching consensus on the specification and rationale before writing code, the principle of “rough consensus and running code” is still useful when it comes to resolving many discussions of API details.
-- Copyright Waiver - All XIPs must be in the public domain.
-See the bottom of this XIP for an example copyright waiver.
+- Copyright - All XIPs must be under MIT license.
+See the bottom of this XIP for an example copyright.

 ## XIP Formats and Templates